yannnovak/we-cant-take-it-all-with-us/README.md

 ![Thumbnail for We can’t take it all with us](./assets/src/thumbnail.jpg)

 *We can’t take it all with us* is an experimental website created for the Rip Space workshop “Censored Online, Thriving Offline.”
+It explores how age verification laws might impact individual artists sharing work that may contain borderline content.

 &nbsp;